Advice for British people living in Singapore, including information on health, education, benefits, residence requirements and more.

 National Service (NS) Liability

-If you are considering returning to live in the UK, you should consider how you will support yourself and how non-British members of your family may be able to accompany you.
+If you are thinking about returning to the UK to live, you should consider how you will support yourself and how non-British members of your family may be able to accompany you.
 More information can be found at the UK Visas and Immigration (UKVI) website.